-As described in Chapter ??, one can improve performance of many systems by overlapping communication and computation.
+As described in Chapter ??, the performance of many systems can be improved by overlapping communication and computation.
 Nonblocking collective operations combine the potential to utilize overlap and avoid synchronization of nonblocking point-to-point operations with the optimized implementation and message scheduling of collective operations [2, 5].
 One way of doing this would be to perform the collective operation in a separate thread.
-An alternative mechanism that often leads to better performance (i.e., avoids context switching and scheduler overheads and thread management [3] is the use of nonblocking collective communication.
+An alternative mechanism that often leads to better performance (i.e., avoids context switching and scheduler overheads and thread management [3]) is the use of nonblocking collective communication.
 The model is similar to point-to-point communications.
-A nonblocking start call is used to start a collective communication.
-A separate complete call is needed to complete the communication.
+A nonblocking start call is used to initiate a collective communication which is eventually completed by a separate call.
 As in the nonblocking point-to-point case, the communication can progress independently of the computations at all participating processes.
 Nonblocking collective communication can also be used to mitigate synchronizing effects of collective operations by running them in the "background".